Kyle Vinales: Professional career

 In 2015 Vinales won the Tunisian League MVP, averaging 22.4 points and 6 assists per game, while also winning the Tunisian championship that same year.
 In 2018, he was named into the all-BSN team, which is an honour for the Puerto Rican league's top five players.
 During the BSN season, he averaged 20.1 points, 3.4 rebounds, and 3.6 assists per game for the Grises de Humacao.

 On September 30, 2019, Vinales signed with Kalev/Cramo of the Latvian–Estonian League.

 On July 12, 2020, he signed with Lietkabelis of the Lithuanian Basketball League.
 Vinales played for Gigantes de Carolina of the Puerto Rican league in 2021, averaging 11.2 points, 5.0 assists, and 3.4 rebounds per game.
 On September 7, 2021, he signed with KK Studentski centar of the Prva A Liga and the ABA League.

-In Februaray, 2022, Vinales signed with Mets de Guaynabo of the Puerto Rican League.
+In February, 2022, Vinales signed with Mets de Guaynabo of the Puerto Rican League.

 On July 4, 2022, he signed with SLUC Nancy Basket of the LNB Pro A.

 On January 1, 2023, he signed with Legia Warszawa of the Polish Basketball League.